 Consistent with market practice, remuneration packages for any new appointments to the Board (including internal hires) will be set in line with the Policy.
 For external appointments, the Company recognises that it may need to provide remuneration for forfeited awards from the previous employer (buy-out awards).
-To the extent possible, the design of buy-out awards will be made on a broadly likefor-like basis and shall be no more generous than the terms of the incentives it is replacing, taking into account the performance conditions attached to the vesting of the forfeited incentives, the timing of vesting and the likelihood of vesting.
+To the extent possible, the design of buy-out awards will be made on a broadly like-for-like basis and shall be no more generous than the terms of the incentives it is replacing, taking into account the performance conditions attached to the vesting of the forfeited incentives, the timing of vesting and the likelihood of vesting.
+If an Executive Director relocates to perform their role, additional support may be provided for a defined period of time (including, but not limited to, temporary accommodation, flights, immigration assistance and relocation allowance).